Learn: Daily Thinking Puzzles

-A self-paced path of tiny puzzles — 5 to 10 minutes each — on the ideas behind functional and
+Self-paced tracks of tiny puzzles — 5 to 10 minutes each — for practicing ways of thinking:

-massively parallel programming: pure functions, recursion, higher-order functions, closures,
+- Functional & parallel thinking — pure functions, recursion, higher-order functions, algebraic

-that lets a runtime spread your work across many cores without you ever writing a lock.
+map/reduce/scanreasoning that lets a runtime spread work across many cores without you ever writing a lock. - Bayesian statistics — probability as plausibility: conditioning, Bayes’ theorem, priors and posteriors, and calibration training so you learn how much to trust your own estimates.

 All lessons